9.20 PAVEMENT JOINTS

 Contractor is required to stop the saw cut ½” to ¾” from the edge of pavement.
 This helps to prevent sealant from flowing out of the joint opening.
 Refer to Standard Road Plan PV-101 for appropriate joint edge treatments.

-All joint sealant materials should be placed so that the top edge is from 3 to 9 mm (1/8 to 3/8 inch) below the pavement surface.
+All joint sealant materials should be placed so that the top edge is from 1/8 to 3/8 inch below the pavement surface.
 Excessive filling of joints can result in excessive sealant material being forced out of the joint and soiling the pavement surface.

 Excess sealant material should be removed from the pavement surface prior to project acceptance.

 Backer rod is approved on a brand name basis.
 Approved backer rods are found in Materials I.M.
 436.04.
-To monitor manufacturer quality control, a 300 to 600 mm (1 to 2 feet) long piece of backer rod may be sampled from each project and sent to the Office of Materials.
+To monitor manufacturer quality control, a 1 to 2 feet long piece of backer rod may be sampled from each project and sent to the Office of Construction and Materials.

 9.24 RESERVED FOR FUTURE USE